 Proper prep before painting will make the job last longer.
 It saves you time and money in the long run.

 Tired of your paint job peeling when it’s only two years old?
 Paying close attention to the prep work can add years to the life of your finish coat of paint.
-In this article, we’ll give you tips and techniques on cleaning, scraping, filling and priming so your paint will stay put.
-We’ll also help you identify and solve some specific problems that may have caused your paint to fail prematurely.
+In this article, we’ll give you tips and techniques on cleaning, scraping, filling and priming before painting wood siding.
+We’ll also help you identify and solve some specific problems that may have caused your house paint to fail prematurely.

 Painting Wood Siding Tip 1: Pressure washers clean deep and fast

 Painting Wood Siding Photo 1: Pressure wash to remove dirt

 Pressure washing removes loose paint and built-up grime and improves paint adhesion.
 Use the high pressure carefully, especially around windows.
 High-pressure water can break the glass.
 Avoid directing water up under the laps, and keep the nozzle at least 16 in. away from the wood.

 Painting Wood Siding Photo 2: Pressure wash to remove paint

 Some loose paint will flake off while you wash the surface.
 But don’t try to strip the paint—you’ll gouge the wood.